NICAM: Broadcasts to the public

 NICAM's second role – transmission to the public – was developed in the 80s by the BBC.
 This variant was known as NICAM-728, after the 728 kbit/s bitstream it is sent over.
 It uses the same audio coding parameters as NICAM-3.

-The first NICAM digital stereo programme was the First Night of the 92nd edition of the Proms which was broadcast on BBC2 from the Crystal Palace transmitting station in London on 18 July 1986, though programmes were not advertised as being broadcast in stereo on the BBC until Saturday 31 August 1991, by which time the majority of the country's transmitters had been upgraded to broadcast NICAM, and a large number of BBC programmes were being made in stereo. coming as many as 18 months after ITV and Channel 4 had begun advertising this capability to coincide with the Independent Broadcasting Authority rolling out NICAM on a transmitter-by-transmitter basis which had begun in 1989 with the Crystal Palace and Emley Moor transmitters.
+The first NICAM digital stereo programme was the First Night of the 92nd edition of the Proms which was broadcast on BBC2 from the Crystal Palace transmitting station in London on 18 July 1986, though programmes were not advertised as being broadcast in stereo on the BBC until Saturday 31 August 1991, by which time the majority of the country's transmitters had been upgraded to broadcast NICAM, and a large number of BBC programmes were being made in stereo.
+ITV and Channel 4 only had begun advertising this capability 18 months later, coinciding with the Independent Broadcasting Authority rolling out NICAM on a transmitter-by-transmitter basis, which had begun in 1989 with the Crystal Palace and Emley Moor transmitters.

 It has been standardized as ETS EN 300 163.